Lee-W/main-blog/content/pages/about-me.md

 I share my tech note, book review, and sometimes my thought in this blog.
 I also have [another blog](https://lee-w.github.io/travlog/) which is more about entertainment.

-If you find any error, please leave a comment below the article or contact me.
-I hope you enjoy my blog!
+If you find any error, please leave a comment below the article or contact me.ls I hope you enjoy my blog!

 -----